Visitors trying to log in to Obamacare site early Thursday see "The system is down" message

 “This is a completely unacceptable level of security,” he said.
 “You know it’s not secure.”

 Sebelius responded that testing occurs regularly, and she told Rogers she would get back to him on whether any end-to-end security test of the entire system has ever occurred.
-Rogers said he knows there have been no such comprehensive security tests.
+Rogers responded that he knows there have been no such comprehensive security tests.

-An internal government memo obtained by CNN on Wednesday that was written days before the website launched warned of a “high” security risk because of a lack of testing.
+An internal government memo obtained by CNN on Wednesday and written days before the website launched warned of a “high” security risk because of a lack of testing.

 “Due to system readiness issues, the (security control assessment) was only partly completed,” said the Centers for Medicare and Medicaid Services memo.
 “This constitutes a risk that must be accepted and mitigated to support the Marketplace Day 1 operations.”